 FOR IMMEDIATE RELEASE

-Over the past 20 years, Habitat for Humanity of Montrose County has empowered 42 local families to help build and move into homes of their own.
-To organize a build day with your company or community group, please contact Bill Bond at 970-901-9576.
-To volunteer, please contact us at firstname.lastname@example.org.
+Over the past 23 years, Habitat for Humanity of Montrose County has empowered 44 local families to help build and move into homes of their own.
+Habitat for Humanity is always in need of volunteers to help with construction, special events and at the ReStore.
+To volunteer, please contact Meg Lowery at firstname.lastname@example.org.

 To learn more about Habitat for Humanity of the San Juans go to www.buildinglives.org, like us on Facebook at www.facebook.com/habitatsanjuans, email Development Director Heather Zeilman at email@example.com, or call 970-252-9303.